53rd Infantry Brigade Combat Team: Iraq 2003

+2nd Battalion, 124th Infantry

-The Orlando-based 2nd Battalion, 124th infantry Regiment, deployed along the southern Iraq border and a 20-man detachment from Charlie Company, 2–124th was the first coalition unit into Iraq, providing security and quick-reaction force for Special Forces.
+The Orlando-based 2nd Battalion, 124th Infantry Regiment, deployed along the southern Iraq border and a 20-man detachment from Charlie Company, 2–124th was the first coalition unit into Iraq, providing security and quick-reaction force for Special Forces.
 During their brief stay at the Jordanian Air Base, the unit conducted security operations, physical fitness training, and honed their combat skills.

+3rd Battalion, 124th Infantry

+The northern-Florida based 3rd Battalion, 124th Infantry Regiment, provided security and reconnaissance support to the air defense artillery elements supporting I MEF and TF Tarawa during the initial invasion, though initially only companies Alpha and Charlie deployed.
+Elements engaged in combat operations near Nasiriyah and Salman Pak.
+Subsequently, they were reassigned first to 3rd Infantry Division and later 1st Armored Division, where they were rejoined by the rest of the battalion, to provide security and stabilization operations in downtown Baghdad's Adhamiya and al-Mansour administrative districts.
+During this time, elements of the battalion conducted QRF operations with ODAs from 19th Special Forces Group.
+Despite taking some casualties from IEDs and hostile fire, the battalion rotated back to the United States and demobilized in 2004.

 Afghanistan 2005–2006 and Iraq 2006–2007

 In 2005, more than 2,400 soldiers from the 53rd Infantry Brigade deployed to Afghanistan as part of the international coalition's Joint Task Force Phoenix, where they helped train the Afghan National Army.
 During their deployment, the task force saw eleven Afghan kandaks (battalions) graduate from Kabul Military Training Center, adding more than 7,000 soldiers to the Afghan National Army.

 In June 2006, Delta Company, 2nd Battalion, 124th Infantry deployed to Mosul, Iraq for a one-year tour conducting stability operations and combat patrols.
 The unit worked in conjunction with elements of the 25th Infantry Division, United States Special Forces, and Company H, 121st LRRS.

+In late 2005, the 3rd Battalion, 124th Infantry began preparing for conversion to a cavalry squadron to serve as the brigade's Reconnaissance Surveillance and Target Acquisition (RSTA) squadron; this was completed in 2007 and they were redesignated 1st Squadron, 153rd Cavalry.